 The regal ‘Empress of India’ is a bushy, dwarf heirloom cultivar with a mature height of 16 inches.

-Set against dark blue-green foliage, this variety produces long, spurred, 2 1/2-inch edible scarlet blossoms, and matures in 55-65 days.
+Set against dark blue-green foliage, this variety produces long, spurred, two-and-a-half-inch edible scarlet blossoms, and matures in 55 to 65 days.

-The combination of bold red flowers with their luminous yellow centers and the bright green foliage makes this such a fun cultivar – it makes me happy just to look at this cheerful color combination!
+The combination of orange, yellow, and bicolored flowers makes this such a fun cultivar – it makes me happy just to look at this cheerful color combination!

-This low-growing, trailing variety prefers full sun, and can achieve lengths of up to 60 inches, making it ideal for planting as a ground cover or in hanging baskets.
+This low-growing variety prefers full sun, and can achieve a height of 10 to 12 inches, making it ideal for planting as a ground cover or in hanging baskets.

-You can find ‘Fiery Festival’ seeds in a variety of packet sizes at Eden Brothers.
+You can find ‘Fiesta’ Blend seeds in a variety of packet sizes at Botanical Interests.